xdenj/MeltdownChance/README.md

 ## [Changelog](https://thunderstore.io/c/lethal-company/p/den/Meltdown_Chance/changelog/)

-### 2.7.0
+### 2.8.0
+- compatibility with [PizzaTowerEscapeMusic](https://thunderstore.io/c/lethal-company/p/BGN/PizzaTowerEscapeMusic/)  (no music playback when no meltdown is happening)
-- compatibility with 2.6 of FacilityMeltdown
+- compatibility with 2.7 of FacilityMeltdown